 There are many benefits to walking through the woods and searching for deer sheds.
 You can get a better lay of your land, you can see where the deer were most recently moving, and shed hunting is a great way to introduce hunting to a youngster.

-But for many hunters there is just not always enough time to get in the woods and hunt sheds.
-But with just a few dollars and a little bit of time you can build an antler trap.
-That way, you can still get the antlers without having to search the whole forest for them.
+With just a few dollars and a little bit of time you can build a shed antler trap.
+That way, you can still get the deer antlers without having to search the whole forest for them.

 What you need